Nintendo at E3 2018: Fortnite, Super Smash Bros. Ultimate, Mario Party and more

 The CNET team is at E3 in Los Angeles, and will be following up with on-site reporting throughout the week.

-E3 2018 coverage at Giant Bomb: Still more commentary and news from E3, from our colleagues at Giant Bomb
+E3 2018 coverage at Giant Bomb: More commentary and news from E3, from our colleagues at Giant Bomb.

 E3 2018